kgeoffrey/Branch-and-Bound/README.md

 ## Acknowledgments

-* This is a spawn of the frustration caused by the R-Package leaps
+* This is a spawn of the frustration caused by the R-Package 'leaps'
-* Tip my fedora to the ascii art creators
+* Tip fedora to the ascii art creators